 However, this shouldn’t be the case.
 The genre as a whole is an untapped goldmine of great stories waiting to be told.
 Something that a few brave and innovative filmmakers have come to realize over recent years.

-We are yet to see a prominent rise of Filino sci-fi films in the future.
-While we wait, here are some Pinoy sci-fi flicks you can explore and enjoy.
+We have yet to see the rise of Filipino sci-fi films but while we wait, here are some sci-fi flicks you can explore and enjoy.

 “Waivers” (2016) by Gino Jose

 Set in the distant future after an unfortunate nuclear explosion in Manila, mining companies hire survivors to explore the ruins and mine for radioactive materials.
 In the film, we follow a pair of those survivors, Amy and Janis, as they go about their day with humor and positivity despite the grim reality of their situation and the fact that their job is practically a death sentence.

 Read more: 5 feminist films that subvert the male gaze

 “Instalado” (2017) by Jason Paul Laxamana

 The film is set in a not-so-distant future where people learn by installing knowledge.
 Through this process, bodies of information can be installed directly into people’s brains.
 But in the agricultural town of Porac, our struggling protagonist Victor cannot afford the sky-high cost of installation, which he believes is the key to escape his rural life.
 In his pursuit of knowledge and a less bleak future, Victor attempts to defy societal norms and change his fate.